OpenFn/apollo/services/gen_job/README.md

     "existing_expression": "Your existing job expression",
     "adaptor": "@openfn/language-dhis2@4.0.3",
     "state": "Current state",
-    "instruction": "A simple text instruction."
+    "instruction": "A simple text instruction.",
-}
+    "use_embeddings": true // set to false if you don't want to use RAG service }
 ```